Facebook unveils Horizon Workrooms for remote co-working in VR

 The new Oculus Avatars were launched earlier this year and give you lots of customization options so that you can get your look right.
 The spatial audio enables low-latency conversations.
 When I was in the meeting, I could hear people without audio glitches, though one person dropped out and had to rejoin.
 That’s something many of us are used to from things like Clubhouse and Zoom.

-“You can change your outfit very quickly,” said Saf Samms, technical program manager at Facebook, in our press briefing.
+“You can change your outfit very quickly,” said Saf Samms, a technical program manager at Facebook, in our press briefing.
 “If I move far away, you can hear that my voice will get quieter.”

-On top of that, it can filter out a lot of noises like typing.
+On top of that, it can filter out a lot of noises, like typing.
 You can actually hear some typing, but it’s not overwhelming as it can be in some other kinds of online events.
 If a baby is crying in the background, people may not hear it, Samms said.

 The system uses an Oculus Remote Desktop companion app for Mac and Windows to give you one-click access to your entire computer from VR.
 You can take notes during the meeting, bring your files into VR, pin images from your computer on the whiteboard, and even share your screen with colleagues if you choose.
 When you are done, you can export the whiteboard out of VR to share as an image on your computer.